ceisammodes/DRed-MD/README.md

 Note in the `.input` file the `red` keyword in the `&DYNAMIX` module.

-Finally, all is ready, happy dynamix!
+Finally, all is ready, happy reduced dynamix!

 ## About Us

 [The ATTOP team](https://morganevacher.wordpress.com/attop-project-members/)

-## Acknowledgements
+## Acknowledgements and citations

-Part of the calculations in the project were performed on the Jean Zay supercomputer (http://www.idris.fr/eng/jean-zay/) and the GLiCID cluster (https://doi.org/10.60487/glicid)
+Part of the calculations in the project were performed on the Jean Zay supercomputer (http://www.idris.fr/eng/jean-zay/) and the GLiCID cluster (https://doi.org/10.60487/glicid).

+If you are using our scripts, please cite our article: https://doi.org/10.1021/acs.jctc.5c00110.